0xjet/ccc/3_vulnerabilities.md

 [cc-by-nc-sa-shield]: https://img.shields.io/badge/License-CC%20BY--NC--SA%204.0-lightgrey.svg

-This module of the course on [Cybercrime, Cyberespionage and Cyberconflicts](https://github.com/0xjet/ccc) examines the topic of why cyberspace is such a hostile environment.
-It provides a short introduction to the history of the Internet and its major themes.
-It then discusses types of threats and abuse (the _what_), opponents (the _who_) and their intent (the _why_).
-The module concludes with a debate on how we got here and why security is hard.
+This module of the course on [Cybercrime, Cyberespionage and Cyberconflicts](https://github.com/0xjet/ccc) examines the topic of software vulnerabilites, their associated exploits, and the role they play in the cyberarms industry.
+The module first provides some foundational definitions on how vulnerabilities are numbered (CVE) and scored (CVSS).
+It then discusses the notion of zero-day vulnerability and the white/gray/black industries that emerged around them -- notably vulnerability reward ("bug bounty") programs and clandestine markets.
+Some key ideas about the dynamics of zero-day vulnerabilities are discussed using a 2017 RAND report that analyzes the life statuses, longevity, collision rate, and costs of a dataset of 200 0-day exploits spanning 14 years.
+The module concludes with an overview of the ethical conundrums of vulnerability -- and computer security -- research.

 **Learning Outcomes**
 * Understand the history and development of the Internet and its security and privacy problems.